openimsdk/openkf/CONTRIBUTING.md

 #### Code and doc contribution

-Every action to make project OpenFY better is encouraged.
-On GitHub, every improvement for OpenFY could be via a [PR](https://github.com/OpenFY/pulls) (short for pull request).
+Every action to make project OpenKF better is encouraged.
+On GitHub, every improvement for OpenKF could be via a [PR](https://github.com/OpenKF/pulls) (short for pull request).

 + If you find a typo, try to fix it!
 + If you find a bug, try to fix it!